 Isaiah is a thematic and theological, chapter-by-chapter exposition of the book of Isaiah.
-Introductory matters including authorship, chronology, and history of interpretation are examined, as is Isaiah's role as a covenant enforcement prophet.
-Detailed attention is given to messianic prophecy and imagery, genre and structure, the Servant passages, eschatology, and the religious and socio-political scene in its ancient Near East context.
-Prerequisites: Hermeneutics, Encountering God, Biblical Theology, Systematic Theology, Old Testament History and Literature.
+Topics covered include authorship, chronology, and history of interpretation as well as Isaiah's role as a covenant enforcement prophet.
+Special emphasis is placed on messianic prophecy and imagery, genre and structure, the Servant passages, eschatology, and the religious and socio-political scene in its ancient Near East context.

+Prerequisites: Hermeneutics, Old Testament History and Literature